-If you have specific pharmaceutical training requirements, or require a tailored onsite training course please contact us directly.
+If you have specific pharmaceutical training requirements or require a tailored onsite training course please contact us at one of our offices around the world directly.

 All our training courses are available on-site, virtually or as a public training course in a city near you.
-In addition to the scheduled public courses and on site training options, we also offer online GMP training courses and eLearning options to keep your team up to date.
+In addition to the scheduled public courses and on-site training options.

 As a reminder this is the code of GMP training requirements –

 - 2.10 The manufacturer should provide training for all the personnel whose duties take them into production and storage areas or into control laboratories (including the technical, maintenance and cleaning personnel), and for other personnel whose activities could affect the quality of the product.

 - 2.11 Besides the basic training on the theory and practice of the Pharmaceutical Quality System and Good Manufacturing Practice, newly recruited personnel should receive training appropriate to the duties assigned to them.
 Continuing training should also be given, and its practical effectiveness should be periodically assessed.
 Training programmes should be available, approved by either the head of Production or the head of Quality Control, as appropriate.
 Training records should be kept.

 - 2.12 Personnel working in areas where contamination is a hazard, e.g. clean areas or areas where highly active, toxic, infectious or sensitising materials are handled, should be given specific training.